vOptSolver/vOptGeneric.jl/README.md

 ## Examples
 The folder `examples` provides (1) source code of problems ready to be solved and (2) selected datafiles into different formats.

+## Limitations
+No special limitation; the solving strength of vOptGeneric is currently provided by the MILP solver (GLPK, CPLEX, etc.) invoked.